 - When paying the total amount due would cause undue financial hardship

-- Installment Agreements: If you can’t currently pay off your tax debt in full, but would be able to if given more time, the IRS may approve your request for an installment agreement.
+- Installment Agreements: If you can’t currently pay off your tax debt in full and would like to receive more time, the IRS may approve your request for an installment agreement.

 - Your debt is three years old: You can only discharge tax debt through bankruptcy if your tax return was due at least three years prior.

-- You’ve filed your tax return: You have to file a tax return for the debt you with to discharge at least two years before filing for bankruptcy.
-As you can see, the penalties for filing taxes late are long spanning, and could affect your financial options for years.
+- You’ve filed your tax return: You must file a tax return for the debt you wish to discharge at least two years before filing for bankruptcy.
+As you can see, the penalties for filing taxes late are long-spanning and could affect your financial options for years.